ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-1.md

 * Access to K8S service - K8S Ingress et al

 ???
 and throw in K8s and its even more confusing.

-Maybe you have your SDN stuff on left maybe thats your openshift on some type of ingress solution, possibly some cloud container solution on right and in this world IP's are almost meaningless.
-It just doesn't work and its where everyone is at today.
+Maybe you have your SDN stuff on left (openshift on some type of ingress solution)

+Maybe some cloud container solution on right

+In this world IP's are almost meaningless.
+It just doesn't work and this is where many of us are at today.

 ---
 name: Introduction-Summary